New Zealand fans go to work in mourning for World Cup defeat

 Actor Sam Neill, an ardent cricket fan, posted “great ambassadors.
 Couldn’t be more proud.
 Gracious in the narrowest of defeats.”

-The All Blacks rugby team, who have won their last two World Cup finals, tweeted “thanks for the ride you have taken us on over the past six weeks, @BLACKCAPS.
+The New Zealand All Blacks, who have won their last two Rugby World Cup finals, tweeted: “Thanks for the ride you have taken us on over the past six weeks, @BLACKCAPS.
 You have done New Zealand proud and can hold your heads high.”

-New Zealand’s sports minister Grant Robertson, who watched the match at Lord’s, told Radio New Zealand: “I think that was probably the greatest game of one-day cricket ever played and for New Zealand to be part of it is something really special.”
+New Zealand Sports Minister Grant Robertson, who watched the match at Lord’s, told Radio New Zealand: “I think that was probably the greatest game of one-day cricket ever played and for New Zealand to be part of it is something really special.”

 Robertson added: “They are loved by other fans all around the world because of the way they play the game.”